 - How will we fund our work and ensure long-term sustainability?

 The business plan is a living document.
-It will need to be reviewed at least annually to make sure it still reflects the work of the organization and its priorities.
+It will need to be reviewed at least annually to make sure it continues to reflect the work of the organization and its priorities.

 Strategic Plans vs. Business Plans